leangjia/blender_docs/manual/render/cycles/object_settings/object_data.rst

 Shadow Terminator Offset
-   Pushes the shadow terminator (the line that divides the light and dark) towards the light to hide artifacts on low poly geometry such as the ones below:
+   Pushes the shadow terminator (the line that divides the light and dark) towards the light to hide artifacts on low-poly geometry such as the ones below:

    .. list-table::